yanliang3612/e3_diffusion_for_molecules/README.md

-# EFDM: E(3) Equivariant Fission Diffusion Model for Molecule Generation in 3D.
+# EFDM: E(3) Equivariant Fission Diffusion Model for 3D Molecualar Generation.

-Official code release for the paper E(3) Equivariant Fission Diffusion Model for Molecule Generation in 3D.
+Official code release for the paper E(3) Equivariant Fission Diffusion Model for 3D Molecualar Generation.

 **If** you want to set-up a rdkit environment, it may be easiest to install conda and run:
 ``conda create -c conda-forge -n my-rdkit-env rdkit``